Smoking Policy - Frequently Asked Questions

 Q. Are there designated smoking areas on campus?

-A. Effective July 1, 2008, The University of Iowa is a smoke-free campus.
-Smoking areas or smoking shelters will not been designated on University grounds.
+A. No. Smoking is not allowed on University grounds.
 Please see the campus map that identifies the campus boundaries and the shaded area in which smoking is not allowed.

 Q. What are the campus boundaries?

 A. Campus boundaries are identified on the following maps.

 Q. Is Kinnick Stadium smoke-free?